 Summer Financial Aid

-Students must also be enrolled for the summer term before aid is awarded to them and must also be enrolled at least half-time for most aid programs.
-To see what half-time is considered for your classification, click on "Enrollment" on the links to the left.
+Students must be enrolled for the summer term before aid is awarded to them and must also be enrolled at least half-time for most aid programs.
+To see what half-time is considered for your classification, follow this link.